GO-25 SciRPNclosely simulates the venerable HP-25C Programmable Pocket Scientific

 Settings are built into the calculator, except Apple TV where they are part of the tvOS Settings App.
 Available Settings options are device dependant - here are their default values:

-Reminder: There are no gestures on Apple TV thus this section is not applicable, see the section GO-25 and Apple TV for details.
-On macOS taps/touches are pointer clicks, pans/swipes/scrolls are pointer drags.
+Reminder: There are no gestures on Apple TV thus this section is not applicable, see the section Apple TV Particulars for details.

-All calculator capabilites are supported on macOS.
+All calculator capabilities are supported on macOS.

 The App has a single window with the three standard window control buttons in the top-left corner: